harsh-solanki21/harsh-solanki21/README.md

 - I am _Harsh Solanki_.
 I am 2022 Grad Software Engineer with strong DSA and Development knowledge with Master of Science in Information Technology degree from 🏫 Dhirubhai Ambani Institute of Information and Communication Technology (DA-IICT), Gandhinagar. <br>
 - I am an experienced developer skilled in Java, C++ and Full Stack Development in MERN Stack.
+- I also have a sound knowledge in DevOps and Testing.

 <!--
 ## My Skills